 Staff Safer Working Policy Compliance Form By order of the Governing Body of St. Antony's Catholic Primary School, I am signing to indicate that I have read and understood the responsibilities and requirements of the Safer Working Policy.

-Signed: (Staff member) Dated:
+Signed: Dated: (Staff member)

-(Signed) (Head Teacher) Dated
+(Signed)Dated (Head Teacher)

-(Signed) (Safeguarding and Inclusion Governor Tea Dated m)
+(Signed)Dated (Safeguarding and Inclusion Governor Team)

+Staff Safer Working Policy Compliance Form By order of the Governing Body of St. Antony's Catholic Primary School, I am signing to indicate that I have read and understood the responsibilities and requirements of the Safer Working Policy.

+Signed: Dated: (Staff member)

+(Signed)Dated (Head Teacher)